Data Protection Impact Assessments: 10 Tips

 4. Design an easy-to-use DPIA process

-Does your process help your teams to identify and assess any privacy risks?
+Does your process help your teams to identify and assess privacy risks?
 Do you provide examples of what types of mitigating actions could be taken?
 Clear guidelines on how to complete a DPIA are invaluable.

 5. DPIA training